RGU-Computing/DisCERN-XAI/README.md

 `numpy`<br>
 `pandas`<br>
 `lime`<br>
+`shap`<br>
 `scikit-learn`

 ### Getting Started with DisCERN

-Binary Classification example using the Adult Income dataset and sklearn classifiers is in tests/test_adult_income.py
+Binary Classification example using the Adult Income dataset and RandomForest classifier is in tests/test_adult_income.py

-Multi-class Classification example using the Cancer risk dataset and sklearn classifiers is in tests/test_cancer_risk.py
+Multi-class Classification example using the Cancer risk dataset and RandomForest classifier is in tests/test_cancer_risk.py

 ### Citing